 Our content distribution activities are an essential part of our multi-service operator strategy.
 Over the years, we have tried to offer our customers diverse and high quality content.
-By the end of 2020, our Group had already connected nearly 10 million households to our TV universe.
+By the beginning of 2021, our Group had already connected nearly 10 million households to our TV universe.

 Our content strategy relies on developing partnerships with rights holders and service providers.